You want smart political talk without the meltdowns?

 You know, I started the market after Hurricane Harvey.

-I came with an idea and I said, How do we get the community together while providing a platform for small businesses to make a living?
+I came with an idea and I said, how do we get the community together?

-You know, I'm very proud to say that over a hundred families can say that they make a real living on our market location and ours.
+You know, I'm very proud to say that over 100 families can say that they make a real living on our market location and ours.

-And to be honest, another uh thing that I've done is sign off on a couple people's mortgages as a uh secondary uh sign just to help them out as well.
+And to be honest, another thing that I've done is sign off on a couple of people's mortgages as a secondary signing just to help them out as well.

 It works both ways.